This Professor Evil and The Citadel of Time review was made after playing the game seven times.

 What is Professor Evil and The Citadel of Time?

 Professor Evil and The Citadel of Time is a cooperative heist game in which you and your team are attempting to get into Professor Evil’s mansion and steal back some of the world’s most important historical treasures.
-The game was designed by Matthew Dunstan and Brett J. Gilbert, and it’s published by Passport Game Studios.
+The game was designed by Matthew Dunstan and Brett J. Gilbert, and it’s co-published by Funforge and Passport Game Studios.

 Professor Evil and The Citadel of Time Gameplay

 To set up a game of Professor Evil and The Citadel of Time, each player will choose a character and will get that character’s standee, character tile, and a unique deck of cards.
 You’ll then set up Professor Evil’s mansion, which means randomly placing a switch tile in each room using the Room cards (six switches are turned on, six off), randomly placing three treasure tiles, and placing the 18 locked door pieces in each doorway.
 You’ll also place Professor Evil himself in his Laboratory.

 Your goal in this game is to recover four of those treasures before the Professor is able to stash four of them away forever.
 You’ll do this by sneaking around his mansion and turning off the required switches so you’re able to grab each treasure.
 The treasure tiles will tell you which switches need to be flipped, and you need to flip all of the switches of those types.

 The clock in the middle of the board tells you how much time you have to save each treasure.
 The treasure tiles will have a colored marker on them and a marker of the same color will be placed on the clock based on how many minutes are written on the tile.
 As each turn passes, Professor Evil will get closer to each treasure, so the game is a race to get to each one before he can take them.